ivannorderhaug/cloud-tech-assignment-3/README.md

 *  Active policies: in issue [#41](https://git.gvk.idi.ntnu.no/course/prog2005/prog2005-2022/-/issues/41) it is stated that:
 `The response is the simple variant - the number of active policies returned, nothing else.` I interpret this as all the policies that gets returned, count as active.
 Even though some of them have "no measures" as value in the `policy_value_display_field`

+*  Caching: I assumed that caching should happen locally in runtime to reduce requests to third-party services, including firestore.
+That is why webhooks are the only entities affected by persistence.
+It is however, extremely doable to cache in firestore and I could easily implement it for this project.

 ## Overview

 ### Project structure